Distinct Distances: Open Problems and Current Bounds

 \section{The structure of point sets with few distinct distances}

-In this section we discuss characterizing the point sets that determine a small number of distinct distances.
-This seems to be the family of problems for which we know the least; even after decades of studying them, hardly anything is known.
-We say that a set $\pts$ of $n$ points in the plane is \emph{optimal} if $D(\pts) = D(n)$.
-Since the asymptotic value of $D(n)$ is still unknown, we consider sets $\pts$ of $n$ points that satisfy $D(\pts)=O(n/\sqrt{\log{n}})$, and refer to such sets as \emph{near-optimal}.
+In this section we discuss the characterization of point sets in $\RR^2$ that span few distinct distances.
+After decades of studying this topic, hardly anything is known about it.
+One might say that this family of problems is the one for which we know the least, and we may still not have the correct tools for handling it.

+Since the asymptotic value of $D(n)$ is still unknown, we consider sets $\pts$ of $n$ points in $\RR^2$ that satisfy $D(\pts)=O(n/\sqrt{\log{n}})$, and refer to such sets as \emph{near-optimal}.
 All the point sets in this section are planar.